 Diabetes Prevention Program

-Clinica Esperanza is a CDC-DPRP recognized provider of the Diabetes Prevention Program curriculum that educates individuals with pre-diabetes about how to lead a healthy life and prevent the onset of diabetes.
-Pre-diabetes is incredibly common - it is estimated that 1 in 3 American adults have pre-diabetes, the grand majority of it undiagnosed.
-Clinica Esperanza serves as the DPP provider for the Olneyville Health Equity Zone in Rhode Island.
+Clínica Esperanza is a CDC-DPRP recognized provider of the Diabetes Prevention Program curriculum that educates individuals with pre-diabetes about how to lead a healthy life and prevent the onset of diabetes.
+Pre-diabetes is incredibly common - it is estimated that 1 in 3 American adults have pre-diabetes, the vast majority of them are undiagnosed.
+Clínica Esperanza serves as the DPP provider for the Olneyville Health Equity Zone in Rhode Island.
 Learn more about the Health Equity Zone and related services for Olneyville residents here.

 This successful and long-running community health worker program was started in 2010.
-Within it, bilingual community members are trained in case management, outreach, health education, advocacy and medical interpreting.
-The navegantes help patients navigate the health system, apply for free care, apply for insurance, find community resources and learn to use our walk-in CHEER clinic instead of emergency departments when appropriate.
-The Navegantes are also the instructors of the Vida Sana and Diabetes Prevention Program classes, proving our commitment to a culturally appropriate community health model.
+Within it, bilingual community members are trained in case management, outreach, health education, advocacy, and medical interpreting.
+The Navegantes help patients navigate the health system, apply for free care, apply for insurance, find community resources, and learn to use our walk-in CHEER clinic instead of emergency departments when appropriate.
+The Navegantes are also the instructors of the Vida Sana and Diabetes Prevention Program classes, providing our commitment to a culturally appropriate community health model.